 "I really got into metal when I moved to London for a year," says Jack.
 "And then as a joke, I was like, 'Oh, I'm in London!
 I can listen to Iron Maiden now!
 It'll be sweet!'
 And then I listened to Iron Maiden and I was like, 'You know, this is actually kind of good.
 This Iron Maiden, there might be something to this.'

 "We went over to see DragonForce as a joke and I'd realized that everybody at DragonForce shows were having a way more fun time than kids at the Agnostic Front show in New York where they're all like, 'Oh, yeah!
 I'm gonna go to the show and get in a big fight, beat people up!
 It's gonna be sweet, bro!'
 I was just not into it.
 The more and more metal shows I started getting into, the more I realize that you listen to this heavy, brutal music and everybody's smiling."

-Linda and Todd Haug; beer enthusiasts and festival attendees; Minneapolis, Minn.
+Linda and Todd Haug; brewers and festival attendees; Minneapolis, Minn.